Border reivers: The Wars of the Roses

-During the Wars of the Roses, the Percy family expanded their influence in the eastern regions, while the Neville family grew in power in Cumbria, fostering a bitter rivalry.
+During the period leading up to the Wars of the Roses, the Percy family expanded their influence in the eastern regions, while the Neville family grew in power in Cumbria, fostering a bitter rivalry.
 The two families supported opposing factions in the conflict, with the Nevilles aligning more successfully with the Yorkist cause.
+The poor choice of allegiance of the Percy's, along with the Herons and Tailboys, meant instability and rising criminality following Towton (1461) in the East and Middle March as deaths and confiscations followed.
 This strategic advantage allowed the Nevilles to claim the Percy earldom in 1463 following the Percys’ poor choice of allegiance.
+Neville's may have de jure Earls of Northumberland, but the King of Scotland who had advanced in the wake of Towton were de facto ruler of Northumberland north of the Tyne until 1463.

-During the Wars of the Roses, southern English communities viewed northern Borderers as a constant threat.
-The campaigns of 1460–61 were seen by figures like Abbot Whethamstede as a northern rebellion, with chroniclers describing northerners as a "plague of locusts" feared for robbery and devastation, particularly in London.
+During the Wars of the Roses, southern English communities viewed northern Borderers as a constant threat: following the campaigns of 1460–61 were seen by figures like Abbot Whethamstede as a northern rebellion, with chroniclers describing northerners as a "plague of locusts" feared for robbery and devastation, particularly in London.
 This perception of the north as a militarized and hostile frontier region reinforced southern anxieties about the Borderers.

 Despite the ongoing civil war between the houses of Lancaster and York, truces with Scotland were maintained and periodically renewed.
 A 40-year truce was agreed upon in 1479.

 However, despite the agreement, raiding resumed the following year.
 During the so-called Gloucester's War, The Earl of Angus led a deep raid into the East March, prompting a retaliatory campaign by Richard, Duke of Gloucester, who launched a raid into Scotland.
 This outbreak of violence was short-lived, concluding by 1484.
-Nevertheless, the devastation was so extensive that the Barony of Gilsland, held by Lord Dacre, was assessed at only 15% of its previous value in the aftermath of Gloucester's War.
+Nevertheless, the devastation was so extensive that the Barony of Gilsland in Cumbria, held by Lord Dacre, was assessed at only 15% of its previous value in the aftermath of Gloucester's War.
+In addition, much of the northern fringes of Northumberland were 'wastes' due to this short-lived conflict and constant raiding, some until as late as the 1540s.
 To note, Richard, Duke of Gloucester, was the only individual to be granted a Wardenry as a hereditary title, having been appointed hereditary Warden of the West March by his brother, Edward IV.

 This brief conflict was significant for one key reason: it marked the final time Berwick-upon-Tweed changed hands, solidifying English control over the strategic town.
 Additionally, it saw the Duke of Albany cede control over much of South West Scotland, although this concession proved short-lived, with the territory returning to Scottish hands not long after.